Home for Global Students

 • Middle 50% ACT Composite: 33-34

-Pomona is recognized as one of the nation’s premier liberal arts colleges, maintaining a highly competitive admissions process with a consistent acceptance rate around 7% since 2019.
+Pomona is recognised as one of the hardest schools to get into and the nation’s premier liberal arts college, maintaining a highly competitive admissions process with a consistent acceptance rate aof round 7% since 2019.
 Its low acceptance rate, comparable to many larger research universities, underscores the intense competition prevalent within top-tier liberal arts colleges.
 This suggests that while these institutions may not attract the sheer volume of applicants seen at larger universities, the quality of their applicant pool is exceptionally high.

 Northwestern University